General information

 Architectural and cultural attractions

-A traditional Vorarlberg timber house here, a state-of-the-art new build there – made from timber, too, it goes without saying – this surprising mix of a traditional and contemporary architecture is a feature typically encountered in many towns and villages.
+A traditional Vorarlberg timber house here, a state-of-the-art new build there – made from timber, too, it goes without saying – this surprising mix of a traditional and contemporary design is a feature typically encountered in many towns and villages.
 Vorarlberg, this small region at the westernmost tip of Austria, has long become an acclaimed showcase of contemporary (timber) architecture in the Alps.
 No matter where, in small villages or in ski resorts, examples of noteworthy contemporary architecture range from cableway terminals to mountain-top restaurants and lodges to hotels, some of the most outstanding among them the ski lodge “Der Wolf”, the Balmalpe restaurant in Lech Zürs am Arlberg, the valley and mountain terminals of the Mellau cableway in Bregenzerwald, the Frööd restaurant in the ski area of Brand im Bregenzerwald, the Alpine sports centre in Schruns in Montafon or the mountain terminal of the Nebelhornbahn cableway in the cross-border ski area of Kleinwalsertal-Oberstdorf.

-Skiing in the morning and culture in the afternoon?
+Skiing in the morning and culture-vulturing in the afternoon?
 Easily done in Vorarlberg, where everything is within easy reach.
 Most museums will be open also during the winter season.
-When it comes to events, Vorarlberg’s motto is small, special and of superb quality.
-Lech Zürs am Arlberg, for instance, is opening the winter season with Fantastic Gondolas, a programme featuring spectacular light installations.
+Perfectly fitting the season, why not pay a visit to one of the small, exclusive ski museums, such as the FIS Ski Museum in the Damüls, which is dedicated to the history of skiing and of ski racing.
+The Ski Museum at Walserhaus in Kleinwalsertal has a small exhibition on show.
+In the Ski Arlberg ski resort, you will meet ski pioneers as well as film and sport stars from the Arlberg region in the HALL of FAME at the mountain terminal of Flexen and Trittkopfbahn I. When it comes to events, Vorarlberg’s motto is small, special and of superb quality.
+To mark the end of the season, some regions stage atmospheric après-ski events typical of Vorarlberg.
 “Firnklang Brandnertal” will have live bands playing at restaurants in March.
 In April, Tanzcafé Arlberg will bring swing, pop and jazz to Lech Zürs am Arlberg, ringing in the end of the winter season.

 Excellent cuisine

 When you travel to Vorarlberg, you can always rely on enjoying top-quality food and accommodation as well as hospitality that puts your safety first.
 Attentive hosts in hotels, B&Bs, inns and restaurants – most of which are family-run – will offer you a heartfelt welcome and a pleasurable place to stay.
-For details on how to stay safe and for the most recent updates, please refer to www.vorarlberg.travel/visiting-safely